elastic/elasticsearch/CONTRIBUTING.md

        regular comments in the code.
 Remember as well that Elasticsearch has extensive [user documentation](./docs), and it is not the role of Javadoc to replace that.
-        1. If a method's performance is "unexpected" then its good to call that out in the javadoc.
+        * If a method's performance is "unexpected" then it's good to call that out in the javadoc.
 Especially if its usually fast but sometimes very slow (shakes fist at caching).
    12. Please still try to make class, method or variable names as